 Many of these spots can be pointed out on our guided walking tours.
 We list the tours that cover these tours below.
-Vie our full tour calendar for tour times and availability.
-Click here for our full list of free, self-guided New York tours as well as our post on finding the Friends Apartment.
+View our full tour calendar for tour times and availability.

 WEST SIDE/ UPTOWN/ MIDTOWN – 1010 Fifth Avenue (1) (map)

 aka “Real Estate Heaven.”
 In the Sex and the City film, this is the building where Carrie and Big find the penthouse of their dreams.
 After seeing a truly grim apartment elsewhere in the building, they are shown an amazing, airy apartment up on the top floor of 1010 Fifth Ave.

 Just when Carrie starts to think that it is perfect, she realizes that the master bedroom closet does not match the rest of the apartment for spaciousness.
 Big promises to build her a better closet, but doesn’t get a chance to do so before their wedding is called off.